NSDC sanctions against Ukrainian citizens: Legitimacy

-Political application

-The sanctions imposed by Ukraine’s National Security and Defense Council (NSDC) have been widely criticized by human rights organizations as a political tool employed by President Volodymyr Zelenskyy.
+Sanctioned people

 On February 12, 2025, former president and opposition leader Petro Poroshenko announced that he had been sanctioned, describing the decision as “politically motivated and unconstitutional.”
 Poroshenko accused President Zelenskyy of orchestrating the sanctions and held him personally responsible for any negative consequences.
 He stated, “There are many accomplices to this crime: the entire Zelensky team, the Cabinet, which was pressured into participating in this absurd show, the members of his NSDC who quietly raised their hands.
 But the orderer, executor, and signer is one person—Zelenskyy himself.”

-Alongside Poroshenko, the NSDC imposed sanctions on several prominent figures, including businessmen Ihor Kolomoisky, Kostyantyn Zhevago, Gennadiy Bogolyubov, and former lawmaker Viktor Medvedchuk.
+Alongside Poroshenko, the NSDC also sanctioned several prominent figures, including oligarchs Ihor Kolomoisky, Kostyantyn Zhevago, Gennadiy Bogolyubov, and Viktor Medvedchuk; Medvedchuk has close ties to Russian president Vladimir Putin.
 The sanctions included asset freezes, bans on capital withdrawal, and restrictions on participation in privatization and state property leasing.

-Businessman Kostyantyn Zhevago characterized the sanctions against him as “another episode of persecution by President Zelenskyy.”
-In a video address on February 12, he emphasized that there was no court decision linking him to threats against national security, territorial integrity, or sovereignty.
-Zhevago argued that the absence of legal grounds for criminal proceedings made the sanctions absurd.

 Opposition journalist Svitlana Kryukova, former deputy editor-in-chief of “Strana.ua,” was also sanctioned.
 She expressed her disappointment on social media and announced plans to challenge the sanctions in the Supreme Court, asserting her belief in Ukraine as a lawful state where morality, honor, and law coexist.
 A month later, her car was reportedly set on fire in Kyiv.

 On April 11, 2025, President Zelenskyy enacted NSDC sanctions against Ukrainian blogger Oleksandr Shelest and political analyst Vadym Karasiov.
 Subsequently, on April 17, their YouTube channels were blocked within Ukraine.

 On May 1, 2025, sanctions were imposed on former presidential adviser Oleksiy Arestovych, political analyst Kostiantyn Bondarenko, and blogger Myroslav Oleshko.
 Arestovych described the sanctions against himself and Poroshenko as “a clear echo of the upcoming elections.”
 In protest, Lieutenant Colonel Roman Kovalyov declined the Order of Bohdan Khmelnytsky, 3rd class, stating that Arestovych was “a patriot and defender of the Ukrainian people” with “his own vision of Ukraine’s future.”
 Following Kovalyov’s statement, another soldier, Taras Zadorozhny, renounced his two military awards.

 On May 9, 2025, Arestovych’s YouTube channel was blocked in Ukraine at the request of the NSDC.